giellalt/lang-smj/smj.md

 * *duojkkuhiv:* `duojkkuhit+V+IV+Ind+Prt+Sg1`
 * *duojkkuhijma:* `duojkkuhit+V+IV+Ind+Prt+Pl1`

+LEXICON MÅRIJDIT_IV   Words ending -IJDIT.
+Same as BEGATJIT, but a common error is to write "jårgidit", so the whole -ijdit and Err/Orth -idit is made in this  lexicon

 LEXICON BALÁDIT_IV   continuatives on -dit, frequentatives on -odit, reciprocals, momentatives and frequentatives ending -alit - actio cpms, only Sg3 passive

 * lihtudit # Odd-syllable test examples:*